 Best time to visit: September to March

-Located in the district of Lower Subansiri, Ziro is a popular census town in Andhra Pradesh.
+Located in the district of Lower Subansiri, Ziro is a popular census town in Arunachal Pradesh.
 This town is established at a distance of 115 kilometers from the city of Itanagar.
-This is counted amongst the most amazing places in India owing to the fact as to how beautifully the heritage of Andhra Pradesh is depicted here, becoming a part of the list of UNESCO World Heritage Site tentative.
+This is counted amongst the most amazing places in India owing to the fact as to how beautifully the heritage of Arunachal Pradesh is depicted here, becoming a part of the list of UNESCO World Heritage Site tentative.

 Best time to visit: March to October